Companies on this page may compensate us if you sign up through our links. This doesn’t affect our opinions in any way. Must be 18+ in most states.

 Learn more in our full guides:

-PrizePicks vs. Underdog Final Verdict – It's a Tie!
-Both Are Great Platforms
+PrizePicks vs. Underdog Final Verdict – It's Truly a Tie.
+Both Are Great Platforms Worth Using.

 Another big difference is what kind of games each offers.
 If you're interested in games other than Pick'em, Underdog is a better option since it offers head-to-head matchups, Best Ball, and drafts.